lucasjellema/tech-radar-prototype2/development-log.md

 - apply sector edge properties (width and color)
 - apply curved/straight label indicators at sector level
 - apply font size, color and family for sector labels
+- radar configurator - support for sectors: remove sector, add sector, distribute angles, select mapped property
+- if no sector found for blip - then do not draw blip

 ## April 4th
 - update timestamp voor rating when blip has been edited